Swiggies/PressJsonToJson/README.md

 ![Preview](https://i.imgur.com/acivcXr.png)

 # Installation
-Unzip the folder into your Halo Online (Or whatever you renamed it to, the one with ldorado.exe).
+Unzip the folder into your Halo Online (Or whatever you renamed it to, the one with eldorado.exe).

+On first run a select folder dialog will show.
+Select the ElDewrito/mods folder with /maps and /variants in it.

 # Should I use voting or veto?
 If your server is running on game modes that only need 1 map to play for each game mode, use veto.